d12frosted/elpa-mirror/melpa/flutter-readme.txt

+;;; Commentary:

-flutter.el is a package for running the `flutter' binary from the Flutter SDK interactively.
+;; flutter.el is a package for running the `flutter' binary from the Flutter SDK ;; interactively.
 It is most useful when paired with `dart-mode'.